Allegheny-CS-SeniorThesis-2018/cs600-F2018-project2-starter/README.md

 Now, you should have a `.travis.yml` file with a secure access token for your GitHub repository for this assignment.
 Use a text editor to edit this file and place the following lines of code at the bottom of it.
-Finally, you should ask Professor Kapfhammer to enable Travis-based continuous integration for your GitHub repository.
  Now, you are ready to perform a commit with tags and see your PDF uploaded to GitHub!

 ```